Labrun History, Family Crest & Coats of Arms

-From the historical and enchanting region of France emerged a multitude of notable family names, including that of the distinguished labrun family.
+From the historical and enchanting region of France emerged a multitude of notable family names, including that of the distinguished Labrun family.
 Originally, the people in this region went by one (personal) name.
 Surnames evolved during the Middle Ages when people began to assume an extra name to avoid confusion and to further identify themselves.
 These names then began to become "fixed" or hereditary between the generations.
 One of the types of names adopted as surnames were those derived from nicknames.
 Nicknames, or "eke-names," were an added name that generally reflected some physical characteristics or other attribute of the person that used the name.
-The labrun surname derives from the Old French word "brun," meaning "brown;" and as such was a nickname for someone who habitually dressed in the colour brown.
+The Labrun surname derives from the French word "brun," meaning "brown"; and therefore was a nickname for someone who habitually dressed in the colour brown.

-Early Origins of the labrun family
+Early Origins of the Labrun family

-Early History of the labrun family
+Early History of the Labrun family

-This web page shows only a small excerpt of our labrun research.
-Another 785 words (56 lines of text) covering the years 1600, 1661, 1683, 1662, 1700, 1619 and 1690 are included under the topic Early labrun History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Labrun research.
+Another 187 words (13 lines of text) covering the years 1600, 1661, 1683, 1662, 1700, 1619 and 1690 are included under the topic Early Labrun History in all our PDF Extended History products and printed products wherever possible.

-labrun Spelling Variations
+Labrun Spelling Variations

 Spelling variations of this family name include: Lebrun, Le Brun, Les Bruns, Brun, Brunne, Des Bruns, De brun, De Brun, Debrun, Des brun, Le Brune and many more.

-Early Notables of the labrun family (pre 1700)
+Early Notables of the Labrun family (pre 1700)

-Another 44 words (3 lines of text) are included under the topic Early labrun Notables in all our PDF Extended History products and printed products wherever possible.
+Another 44 words (3 lines of text) are included under the topic Early Labrun Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the labrun family to the New World and Oceana
+Migration of the Labrun family

 Some of the first settlers of this family name or some of its variants were: J. Lebrun, aged 24; settled in New York in 1820; Jacques LeBrun settled in Louisiana in 1756; Moize LeBrun settled in Rhode Island in 1686; Peter LeBrun settled in Pennsylvania in 1710.